 These securities are held, mainly to secure off-take contracts.
 The securities are valued at market value and all the listed securities are listed on the Australian Stock Exchange.
-The acquisition of EUR 6,7 million unlisted securities represent a portfolio of shares of the Company's parent company, which are held for trading in relation with future business acquisitions.
+The unlisted securities include a portfolio of shares of the Company's parent company, which are held for trading in relation with future business acquisitions (reference is made to note 18).